Maud Titterton

 Emily Maud Titterton (married name Gibb, 1867 – 2 May 1932) was an amateur golfer.
-She won the Womens Amateur Championship on the Old Course at St Andrews in 1908.
+She won the Women's Amateur Championship on the Old Course at St Andrews in 1908.

 Golf career

-Titterton played in the 1897 Womens Amateur Championship at Gullane, the championship being held in Scotland for the first time.
+Titterton played in the 1897 Women's Amateur Championship at Gullane, the championship being held in Scotland for the first time.
 She reached the semi-finals before losing to the eventual winner, Edith Orr, by two holes.
 In 1898 at Great Yarmouth & Caister she reached the last-16 stage, losing to Miss Stringer by one hole.
 The following year at County Down she lost at an early stage to Jessie Magill, who went on the reach the final.
 In 1901 at Aberdovey she met Bertha Thompson at the last-32 stage and lost by two holes.
 Titterton played for Scotland in the Women's internationals at Deal in 1902.
 On the first day, England beat Ireland and Ireland beat Scotland.
 The following day England beat Scotland 8–0 with two matches halved.
 Titterton won her first match and halved the other.
 She reached the last-16 in the championship, losing to Lottie Dod.

-Titterton missed top-level golf in 1903 and 1904 but returned in the 1905 Womens Amateur Championship at Royal Cromer.
+Titterton missed top-level golf in 1903 and 1904 but returned in the 1905 Women's Amateur Championship at Royal Cromer.
 She won four matches before losing to Dorothy Campbell at the last-16 stage.
 She also reached the last-16 of the Scottish Women's Amateur Championship, losing to Molly Graham.
 In 1906 she played for England in the Women's Home Internationals.
 However she again disappointed in the main events, losing in the second round in both the Women's Amateur and Scottish Women's Amateur.
 Titterton won all her three matches in the 1907 Home Internationals, although England again finished runners-up after losing to Ireland.
 She reached the quarter-finals of the women's championship, before losing to Violet Henry-Anderson, and the last-16 of the Scottish championship.